Krasnomakov/FPGA/README.md

 ## Featured Project: Enhanced UART Communication

-This project is the centerpiece of the repository, showcasing a significant expansion of a basic UART implementation.
-While many of the other projects are realizations of tutorials, this one involves custom logic to enhance its functionality.

 The core of this project is a UART module that receives and transmits data asynchronously.
 I've built upon the original tutorial by adding custom Verilog code that enables LED blinking patterns triggered by specific serial inputs.

 ### Key Contributions: